tomatolog/manticore/docs/12_sphinxconf_options_reference/data_source_configuration_options/sqlquery_pre.rst

 and so on.

 Perhaps the most frequent pre-query usage is to specify the encoding that the server will use for the rows it returns.
-Note that Sphinx accepts only UTF-8 texts.
+Note that Manticore accepts only UTF-8 texts.
 Two MySQL specific examples of setting the encoding are: